EricDuuu/Unix-Shell/REPORT.md

 redirect output through a similar process, instead checking for a string assigned to `output`.
 The corresponding file will be opened, binded to standard output by again utilizing `dup2()`, and then closing the file.

+### Execution
+After parsing and pipelining, `struct command` can be passed into `execution()`, which handles the execution, redirection, and built in commands.
+Additionally handles the errors in it's functions and subfunctions such as the built in command in `builtin()`.
+`execution()` loops through `struct command` as the head of the linked list is passed in.
+We create a temporary variable `current` which is our iterator for the linked list.
+The process is forked and the child sets up the pipelines and executes the functions. `execvp()` is called to execute the commands which locates to `PATH`.

 ### Built In Commands
 Once the commands and arguments entered into the prompt have been neatly